Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-6.md

 At a bus station (can't remember if I was going to Finisterre or the airport), I encountered Jean, the French man with good vibes who had walked with myself and Ivano.
 He told me that Barry, an Irish Camino veteran from Sligo whom I met back in Sobrado, was a priest, and had done a reading at the pilgrim mass.
 I then happened to run into Barry at the airport!
 He turned out to be a funny character, and told me about a posh, boastful English woman who had been humbled by the caustic irony of Laurence the monk at Sobrado.

 So ends the story of my first and only Camino.
 I met a lot of people, some of them weird and some of them lovely.
 I got fitter.
 I got bitten by insects, buffeted by wind, and barked at by dogs.
 I saved some chickens and an old Spanish lady.
 I saw a lot of farm animals and a lot of fields.
-I walked hundreds of kilometres (N km, to be exact), and climbed many hills.
+I walked over 650km, and climbed many hills.
 I got rained on and stood in puddles.
 I got 2 blisters, an ankle injury, and my hip almost gave out after the first few days.
 I ate many a tortilla de patatas, and drank many a caña and black tea.
 I spoke a bunch of Spanish and wrote thousands of words in my diary.
 I met Ukrainians who'd fled from war, and I followed the grim events in Gaza.

 <!--